-&lt;sup>84 Modified by faculty vote 5 March 2012.
+&lt;sup>89 Modified by faculty vote 5 March 2012.

-Created by faculty vote (motion 21-4-7) approved 11 May 2021.
+&lt;sup>90 Created by faculty vote (motion 21-4-7) approved 11 May 2021.

-&lt;sup>86 See modifications (22-5-5 amended) adopted by faculty vote 23 May 2022.
+&lt;sup>91 See modifications (22-5-5 amended) adopted by faculty vote 23 May 2022.

-programming.
+programming related to teaching.
 Administers course development grants.
 Partners with IT on technology issues related to classroom practice and pedagogy and, when appropriate, acts in an advisory capacity in relation to technology acquisition and support.
 Supports effective evaluation of teaching through discussion and five-year reviews of Bowdoin Course Questionnaires administered to students and considers, in conjunction with CAPT, the Baldwin Center, and department and program chairs, whether changes or additions are needed.

-Members: faculty: five, appointed: representing each of the curricular divisions staff: Director of the Baldwin Center for Learning and representative ex officio: an associate dean for academic affairs, as needed; Senior
+Members: faculty: five, appointed: representing each of the curricular divisions staff: Director of the Baldwin Center for Learning and representative students: two ex officio: an associate dean for academic affairs, as needed; Senior